acrastt/Utils/README.md

 ## Contributing

 If you want to contribute, please email us at `bohandu@hotmail.com`.
-If you find any bugs or suggestions, feel free to submit a pull request.
+If you find any bugs or suggestions, feel free to submit an issue or pull request.

 ## License